Family Law

 One detail to know is that the state of Florida has adopted a legislative and judicial philosophy that demonstrates its belief that it’s in a child’s best interests to allow both parents to fully participate in their life.
 That means both parents have the right to participate in a shared parenting plan that establishes a schedule and outlines how important decisions affecting the child are made.
 If you have concerns about how your co-parent might affect your child’s well-being, let your attorney know before negotiating child custody and visitation in court.

 Another family law matter parents must address is child support.
 In Florida, child support is based upon a state-approved schedule and can be enforced whether or not the parents are or have ever been married to one another.
 Whether you expect to pay or receive child support from the other parent, you might have questions about the amount to expect and how long the payments will last.
-Our attorneys have your best interests at heart and can provide the answers you need as your case proceeds, so call our Martin County firm today for a free consultation with our caring team.
+Our attorneys have your best interests at heart and can provide the answers you need as your case proceeds, so call our Martin County family law attorneys today for a consultation with our caring team.

 Why Should You Hire Our Martin County Family Lawyers?